williaz/TechRefresher/AWS.md

   - HEAD for meta data includes replication status
 - Static hosting
   - Properties
+- tips
+  - By using Versioning and enabling MFA (Multi-Factor Authentication) Delete, you can secure and recover your S3 objects from accidental deletion or overwrite.
+  -
 #### Glacier
 - same durablility of S3
   - This object is in Glacier.
 You cannot download it or make it public.
 You cannot edit any property or permission.